learnk8s/learnk8s.io/src/gatekeeper/content.md

 The name "standard" isn't hardcoded in the API.

-Instead the default StorageClass's name is injected in `spec.storageClassName`.
+Instead, the default StorageClass's name is injected in `spec.storageClassName`.

 You can retrieve the _default_ StorageClass's name from the cluster with: